-“Packaging for ready-to-eat protein snacks can provide a unique consumer experience,” says Rick Custer, Fresh-Lock Commercial Director, Presto® Products.
+“Packaging for ready-to-eat protein snacks can provide a unique consumer experience,” says the Fresh-Lock team.
 “Brands, packagers, and retailers have an opportunity to distinguish their offerings with packaging that provides added value and functionality.”

 The Protein Snack Market by the Numbers

 We all snack from time to time; that’s no secret.
 Yet, it may surprise you to learn just how often Americans are having smaller bites to eat throughout the day.
 A 2015 Mintel study found 94 percent of Americans snack at least once per day, and half of adults have two or three daily snacks.

 One of the fastest growing segments in the snack market is meat snacks.
 In 2017, Nielsen reported the category was growing at an annual rate of 7 percent, which greatly outperforms more traditional snacks such as potato chips and pretzels.

 The trend towards protein-packed snacking shows jerky is a clear frontrunner.
 In fact, IRI’s 2017 New and Emerging Snacking Trends report called jerky “the new protein bar.”

 While the Mintel study found that millennials are four times more likely to snack than older generations, the Nielsen report indicates they are slightly less likely to spend money on meat snacks.
 That doesn’t mean they aren’t looking for protein.
 Rather, a certain percentage of this demographic is turning to nuts, dairy, and plant-based protein products.